1981 Formula One World Championship: Race 3: Argentina

 The other half of the South American tour in Reutemann's home country of Argentina was usually held in January; this time it was in the cooler weather of April.
-Reutemann's decision to disobey team orders in Brazil had split the Williams team while the Lotus 88 was once again banned and team boss Colin Chapman was so incensed by the decision that he left before practice even began.
-There was also a dispute over Brabham's new hydro-pneumatic suspension which was designed to overcome the regulation which meant cars had to run with 6 cm of ground clearance.
-Whenever the Brabham was measured it was 6 cm above the ground.
-The entry was the same as in Brazil except that Jabouille was back in the Talbot Ligier.
+Reutemann's decision to disobey team orders in Brazil energized the Argentine fans (who displayed mock-ups of the Williams pit board, but switching the names to "REUT-JONES") but had split loyalties amongst the Williams team.
+The Lotus 88 was once again banned.
+Team boss Colin Chapman was so incensed by the decision that he left before practice even began.
+There was also a dispute over Brabham's new hydro-pneumatic suspension which was designed to overcome the regulation which meant cars had to run with 6 cm of ground clearance; whenever the Brabham was measured it was 6 cm above the ground.
+The entry list was the same as in Brazil except that Jabouille was back in the Talbot Ligier.
 He failed to qualify.
 Also missing out were the two Osellas and Eliseo Salazar's March.
 Thanks to his hydro-pneumatic suspension system Piquet was on pole position with Alain Prost second quickest in the Renault.
 Then came Jones and Reutemann, Rene Arnoux in the second Renault and Hector Rebaque in the second Brabham.
 The top 10 was completed by Gilles Villeneuve (Ferrari), Keke Rosberg (Fittipaldi), Riccardo Patrese (Arrows) and Elio de Angelis in the Lotus.

-Raceday came about, and at this varied circuit located in the Argentine capital of Buenos Aires, Jones took the lead at the start but Piquet got ahead in the course of the first lap by driving around the outside of Jones in one of the corners and he then drove away from the field.
-He ended the race over 25 secs ahead.
+Raceday came about, and at this varied circuit located in the Argentine capital of Buenos Aires, Jones took the lead at the start, but Piquet got ahead in the course of the first lap by driving around the outside of Jones in one of the corners and he then drove away from the field.
+He ended the race over 25 seconds ahead.
 In the course of the second lap Reutemann overtook Jones and the Australian would later drop behind Prost and Rebaque as well.
 Rebaque's Brabham was handling well and so he was able to get ahead of the Renault on lap 11 and soon after he got past Reutemann, so for the middle part of the race the Brabhams were running in 1-2 formation.
 On lap 33, however, the Mexican disappeared with a distributor problem.
 This put Reutemann back into second place with Prost third and Jones fourth.
 Arnoux finished fifth while the final point went to de Angelis after a fight with Patrese and Patrick Tambay (Theodore).

 Due to internal politics and the drivers' strike at the 1982 South African Grand Prix, the Argentine GP would not return to the calendar until 1995.